CopOnTheRun/Dataviz-Projects/README.md

 **Fridge Power** - I kept track of every occurrence the fridge and freezer door were opened for 100 days, as well as the fridge's power usage.
 How did I keep track?
 What did I learn?
 You'll have to dive into the folder to find out!

 **Reddit Salary** - There was a salary transparency thread posted to the /r/rva subreddit.
 I wanted to know what the salary distribution looked like, so I pulled every comment from that thread and graphed the salaries.

+**Monument Avenue Reults** - Some graphs from the race results of the Monument Avenue 10k in 2024